 Planning for the future is often something we put off.
 However, early planning is one of the most important steps you can take to ensure loved ones are taken care of and your wishes are honored in the future.
-Whether it’s getting your assets and accounts in order or declaring a power of attorney, having a plan in place brings peace of mind and reduces unnecessary complications for those you care about most.
+Whether it’s getting your assets and accounts in order or appointing a power of attorney, having a plan in place brings peace of mind and reduces unnecessary complications for those you care about most.

 Here are a few things you can start doing now: